×

 Key STP Steps:

-• STP assigns specific roles to each port:
+STP assigns specific roles to switch ports to manage traffic:

-• Designated Port: The port responsible for forwarding traffic to/from the network.
+• Designated Port: The port responsible for forwarding traffic to and from the network segment.

-• Blocked Port: A port that is disabled to prevent a loop.
+• Blocked Port: Ports that are disabled to prevent loops in the network.

 Variants of STP